HalenaAquino/CS361_Assignment_4/Reflection.md

 - Error Handling & Logging – Ensures sensitive system information is not exposed in error messages and enables early detection of attacks
 - Regular Security Testing & Audits – Helps identify vulnerabilities before attackers do, ensuring continuous security improvements

-By integrating these secure coding practices, developers can significantly reduce vulnerabilities, ensuring web applications remain resilient against cyber threats and attacks.
+By integrating these secure coding practices, ShopSmart Solutions developers can significantly reduce vulnerabilities, ensuring web applications remain resilient against cyber threats and attacks.
 This assignment reinforced the idea that security should be an integral part of the development lifecycle.